PAST & PRESENT

 Located in Loudoun County near Leesburg, Virginia, Oatlands and reflects the best of Greek Revival and Federal architecture.

-Completed in the late 1790s by Carter, great grandson of Robert “King” Carter, Oatlands leveraged bricks from onsite kilns and wood from nearby forests.
+Completed in the late 1790s by George Carter, great grandson of Robert “King” Carter, Oatlands leveraged bricks from onsite kilns and wood from nearby forests.
 The furnishings of Oatlands reflect an English country style, with items relating the sporting ideals of The Hunt showcased prominently throughout the home.

 Slavery and the Complicated History of Virginia’s Plantation Homes